 If children complain or resist eating healthy food, use this very simple formula for communicating with them:

 “You have a choice.
 Eat what’s here…and you will feel good.
 Or…don’t eat, complain, pick at your food and you will feel hungry.
 You choose.”
 Now…just leave them to decide.

 If any of your children refuse to eat, simply do not resist or battle with them.
 Don’t argue with them, and don’t allow them to get alternative food.
 Just stick to your guns about the food that is available, and that they are free to walk away hungry.

 If children complain and pick at their food, do not talk to them during these times WHILE they are complaining.
 Instead, engage with someone else at the table, simply ignoring their complaints and criticisms of the food.
 When your child begins to talk without complaint or begins eating, engage and talk to them freely.

 As a reminder, the guidelines outlined in this article will eliminate and reduce symptoms of picky eating.
-If you son or daughter is exhibiting more serious symptoms consistent with a possible eating disorder, it is imperative that you obtain a professional evaluation and possible intervention.
+If your son or daughter is exhibiting more serious symptoms consistent with a possible eating disorder, you must obtain a professional evaluation and possible intervention.